 Action Code Responsible Position Status Annual Comment IM 3.2.12.1 Manager of Asset Services Completed The Plant and Fleet Asset management Plan has been implemented through the purchase of new plant, and the ongoing maintenance of existing plant.
 Ongoing demand on plant and fleet, driven by an increase in road network works caused by natural disasters has placed additional strain on existing assets.
 The condition of plant and fleet is continuously being monitored to ensure it is fit for purpose and downtime is minimised.

-Internal hire rates have been reviewed as of January 2023 to ensure plant and fleet profitability is maintained.
+ensure plant and fleet profitability is maintained.